The College-Level Examination Program® (CLEP) gives students the possibility to earn college credit at a cost far less ($89) than a college course.

 - Generating a table of values for a function

-To get all set for the CLEP Calculus exam, students should study at least one (but preferably more) introductory calculus textbook at college-level.
+To get all set for the CLEP Calculus exam, students should study at least one (but preferably more) introductory calculus textbook at the college level.
 You can find these books in practically all college bookstores, and online there great options as well.
 Consulting some more textbooks is advisable as the approaches to a number of topics may vary.
-When you pick out a textbook, see if the book’s table of contents matches the ‘Knowledge & Skills Required’ section for the exam (see following paragraph).
+When you pick out a textbook, see if the book’s table of contents matches the ‘Knowledge & Skills Required’ section for the exam (see the following paragraph).

 Knowledge & Skills Required